 EXEC master.sys.xp_create_subdir 'C:\SQLDatabases\Test\'

-In order to create the file system directory successfully, access permissions for the sql user must be granted correctly.
+In order to create file system directory successfully, access permissions for the SQL user must be granted correctly.

 For example, in my SQL Server development environment, I have configured required permission for the "C:\SQLDatabases\" folder.